tugiss11/lifelong-learning/README.md

 ## What This is, and Where It comes from

-This repository is heavily inspired by [this tremendous resource](https://github.com/LappleApple/awesome-leading-and-managing).
-I used to have all this stuff in my notes but now I want to try out repository so it's easily shareable and I can see the learning path from commit history 😁
+I will use this repository as tool to support my lifelong learning.
+This way of collecting resources to a repository is heavily inspired by [this tremendous resource](https://github.com/LappleApple/awesome-leading-and-managing).
+I used to have all this stuff in my notes but now I want to try out a repository so it's easily shareable and I can see the learning path by just looking at the commit history 😁

 ## Contents
  - [Key inspiration sources](#key-sources-of-inspiration)